fablabbcn/mdef-docs/docs/2023-24/year-1/t1/biology-zero/index.md

 ## Deliverables

-Students are requested to submit all the material requested by the faculty + their reflections about the seminar on their personal blog on the [MDEF repository](https://mdef.fablabbcn.org/2023-24/students/) on GitHub.

 Creatively depict, describe and visualize a ‘**Designed experiment**’ that encompasses class concepts, notes and explores the Scientific method and its processes of hypothesizing, developing and testing.
 The depiction could be in any form of a poster / diagram / info-graphic or any other media.
 It should creatively depict the impacts of a newly conceived ‘Genetically Modified Organism’ in the world.

 ## Grading Method